Moving Out with Children Post-Divorce

 Know the Laws Regarding Post-Divorce Relocation

 Parents who are planning to move far away from their family home with their children after divorce should look at the laws of their state.
 Every state has its own laws that govern relocating with children after divorce.
-For example, some states require the custodial parent to notify the non-custodial parent in writing about the relocation to give him or her the opportunity to protest the move in court while other states do not require notification of the relocation unless it is going out of state.
+In most states, the law requires the custodial parent to notify the non-custodial parent in writing about the potential relocation to give him or her the opportunity to protest the move in court.
+However, some states do not require notification of the relocation unless the move is specifically taking the children out of state.
 To ensure the move goes smoothly from a legal perspective, make sure to be prepared.

 Equity in the Property